randyzwitch/randyzwitch.github.io/_posts/2013-08-06-julia-import-data.md

 <pre style="padding-left: 30px;"></pre>

-If you are reading in a fairly normal delimited file, you can get away with just using the first two arguments, _source_ and _delim_:It&#8217;s important to note that by only specifying the first two arguments, you leave it up to Julia to determine the type of array to return.
-In the code example above, an array of type &#8216;Any&#8217; is returned, as the .csv file I read in was not of homogenous type such as _Int64_ or _ASCIIString_.
+If you are reading in a fairly normal delimited file, you can get away with just using the first two arguments, _source_ and _delim_:It's important to note that by only specifying the first two arguments, you leave it up to Julia to determine the type of array to return.
+In the code example above, an array of type 'Any' is returned, as the .csv file I read in was not of homogenous type such as _Int64_ or _ASCIIString_.
 If you know for certain which type of array you want, you specify the data type using the _type_ argument:

-It&#8217;s probably the case that unless you are looking to do linear algebra or other specific mathy type work, you&#8217;ll likely find that reading your data into a DataFrame will be more comfortable to work with (especially if you are coming from an R, Python/pandas or even spreadsheet tradition).
+It's probably the case that unless you are looking to do linear algebra or other specific mathy type work, you'll likely find that reading your data into a DataFrame will be more comfortable to work with (especially if you are coming from an R, Python/pandas or even spreadsheet tradition).

 To write an array out to a file, you can use the _writedlm_ function (defaults to comma-separated):